fracchiariello/fracchiariello.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Postdoctoral Researcher in Artificial Intelligence
+role: Researcher in Artificial Intelligence

 # Organizations/Affiliations to show in About widget
 organizations: